who owns wall street journal

 • Financial News

-• Risk & Compliance Division
+• Risk & Compliance Division.

 Dow Jones operates with a high degree of editorial autonomy, even though it is owned by a larger corporate entity.
 It has its own executive team, including the CEO (currently Almar Latour) and Editor-in-Chief (currently Emma Tucker).